leonorae/HereItIs/SQL_TESTING.md

 - Name (String, Not Null): The name of the event
 - DateTime (DateTime, Not Null): The date and time when the event takes place
 - Description (Text, Nullable): A detailed description of the event
-- Artist (String or Foreign Key): The artist performing at the event
+- ArtistUserName (String, Foreign Key to Artist.ArtistUserName): The artist performing at the event
-- VenueID (Integer, Foreign Key to Venue.idVenue, Not Null): The venue where the event takes place
+- VenueName (Integer, Foreign Key to Venue.Name, Not Null): The venue where the event takes place
-- Planner (Integer, Foreign Key to User.idUser, Not Null): The user who planned the event

 #### Tests
 1. Test: Insert Valid Event